lngng/moDSTogether/README.md

 *Can I assume it won't while keeping the system?*

+*If I, as project owner could decide how certain branches are used and who is allowed to use them, does that change anything?*

-Any advantages, roadblocks, or hesitations are important after considering those questions.
+Any advantages, roadblocks, or hesitations in mind are important after considering those questions.
 At this point, whichever path is more appealing, to **you**, is correct.
 Don't worry about any specific know-how just yet.

 ### How do I know if I'm getting it?

-Trust that when your understanding is challenged, you can reconcile.
+Trust that when your understanding is challenged, you'll be able reconcile.

 Git is a topic that can make us doubt that fact.
 It's a black box for most of us.
 That means its going to be described with and operate via a host of words we don't often use.
 Whats a commit?
 Its a precursor to a verb, or a meta-verb.
 Not very relevant to our experience and language, unless you're in law.
 But thats what a system with buffered, or stacked (or stashed or staged or proposed or indexed) actions needs to address when pulling the trigger on those actions is a mainstay.